Texas Tech University

 The Master of Music Education program at Texas Tech University School of Music provides graduate students with an opportunity to pursue graduate studies in a manner that functions best with their professional and personal responsibilities.
 For those who are interested in attending graduate school full-time, the In-Residence program provides that learning experience.
 For others who are interested in attending graduate school at a distance while remaining employed as a music practitioner, the Distance program provides access to that type of learning experience.

 A wide variety of elective hours are offered on a varying schedule and are a part of the Master of Music Education degree plan.
-Elective hours may be selected to emphasize: Best Practices in Band/Orchestra/Choir/Elementary, Conducting, Kodaly Certification, Music Technology, Music Research, Music in Diverse Settings, Applied Lessons, Ensembles, additional Musicology or Music Theory, other topics of interest.
+Elective hours may be selected to emphasize any of the following: Best Practices in Band/Choir/Elementary/Orchestra, Choral/Instrumental Conducting, Kodály Certification, Music Technology, Popular Music, Music Research, Music for Diverse Student Populations, Applied Lessons, Ensembles, additional Musicology or Music Theory, and/or other topics of interest.

 Program Highlights